 Gallstones are collections of cholesterol, bile pigment or a combination of the two, which can form in the gallbladder or within the bile ducts of the liver.
-In the United States, the most common type of gallstones is made of cholesterol.
+In the United States, the most common type of gallstones are made of cholesterol.
 Cholesterol stones form due to an imbalance in the production of cholesterol or the secretion of bile.
 Pigmented stones are primarily composed of bilirubin, which is a chemical produced as a result of the normal breakdown of red blood cells.
-Bilirubin gallstones are more common in Asia and Africa but are seen in diseases that damage red blood cells such a sickle cell anemia.
+Bilirubin gallstones are more common in Asia and Africa but are seen in diseases that damage red blood cells such as sickle cell anemia.

 |Figure 1: Anatomy of liver, bile duct, pancreas duct and sphincter of Oddi.
 Note that a stone can impact at the sphincter of Oddi and block both the bile duct and pancreas duct.|

-Female gender, older age, obesity, high cholesterol levels, treatment with estrogen containing medications, rapid weight loss, diabetes and pregnancy are all risk factors for developing cholesterol gallstones.
+Female gender, older age, obesity, high blood cholesterol levels, treatment with estrogen containing medications, rapid weight loss, diabetes and pregnancy are all risk factors for developing cholesterol gallstones.
 Disorders that lead to the destruction of red blood cells such as sickle cell anemia are associated with the development of pigmented or bilirubin stones.
 The occurrence of gallstones varies widely among different ethnic groups.
 For example, Pima Indians and Hispanics have high occurrence rates of developing gallstones compared to Asians, who overall, have a very low rate.

-Gallstones that are not causing symptoms generally do not cause problems and do not require further evaluation.
+Gallstones that are not causing symptoms generally do not require further evaluation.
 Many times gallstones are found by chance on an abdominal x-ray or ultrasound done for other reasons.
 Unless symptoms of pain, nausea, vomiting or fever are present, no additional testing or intervention may be needed.
 Symptoms arise when a gallstone blocks the flow of bile out of the gallbladder or through the bile ducts.
 A gallstone in the common bile duct is called choledocholithiasis and may cause intermittent or constant discomfort.
-The pain of choledocholithiasis is usually localized in the upper abdomen, and can radiate (be felt in another location) in the right shoulder, may last many minutes to hours, and be associated with sweating, nausea, vomiting, and.
+The pain of choledocholithiasis is usually localized in the upper abdomen, and can radiate (be felt in another location) in the right shoulder, may last from 30 minutes to hours, and be associated with sweating, nausea, vomiting, and.
 Gallstone attacks can produce chest pain that may feel like a heart attack.
 If a pain is new and different than other pains the symptoms should be discussed with a physician.

 An inflamed gallbladder (cholecystitis), infected material trapped within the common bile duct (cholangitis), or a stone blocking outflow of pancreatic juice (gallstone pancreatitis) can result in fever, chills, severe abdominal pain or jaundice.
 Individuals with these complaints should have an urgent evaluation by a physician.